ltrujello/ltrujello.github.io/docs/posts/phrase_based_models.md

 <img src="/png/phase_based_models/committee.png" style="margin: 0 auto; display: block; width: 60%;"/>

-At this point, we have 3 words left in the foreign sentence to translate, and we can see that the next the best thing to translate would be `a ete`, because that this phrase roughly translates to the English word `was`.
+At this point, we have 3 words left in the foreign sentence to translate, and we can see that the next best thing to translate would be `a ete`, because this phrase roughly translates to the English word `was`.
 We write this down as a hypothesis.

 <img src="/png/phase_based_models/was.png" style="margin: 0 auto; display: block; width: 70%;"/>